Thyroid: Follicular cells

+Follicular lumen

 The follicular lumen is the fluid-filled space within a follicle of the thyroid gland.
 There are hundreds of follicles within the thyroid gland.
 A follicle is formed by a spherical arrangement of follicular cells.
 The follicular lumen is filled with colloid, a concentrated solution of thyroglobulin and is the site of synthesis of the thyroid hormones thyroxine (T4) and triiodothyronine (T3).